A Multilevel Monte Carlo Estimator for Matrix Multiplication: Introduction

 MLMC was initially conceived for reducing the cost of computing the expected value of a financial derivative whose payoff depends upon the solution of a stochastic differential equation (SDE).
-The framework in \cite{Giles08} generalizes Kebaier’s approach in \cite{Kebaier05} to multiple levels, using a geometric sequence of different time step sizes.
-In doing so it reduces substantially the computational cost of MC by taking most of the samples on coarse grids resulting to low cost and accuracy, and only very few samples on finer computationally expensive grids that lead to solutions of high accuracy.
+The framework in \cite{Giles08} generalizes Kebaier's approach in \cite{Kebaier05} to multiple levels, using a geometric sequence of different time step sizes.
+In doing so it reduces substantially the computational cost of MC by taking most of the samples on coarse grids at low cost and accuracy, and only a few samples on finer computationally expensive grids that lead to solutions of high accuracy.
 Over time, MLMC has grown in scope and found a wide range of applications in the broad area of SDEs, SPDEs, for stochastic reaction networks and inverse problems \cite{Teckentrup}, while further variants have been developed in the form of multilevel quasi-Monte Carlo estimators \cite{Giles09} and multilevel sequential Monte Carlo samplers \cite{Beskos}.
 For an overview on MLMC we refer the reader to the excellent survey \cite{Giles15}.
-Therein the author emphasizes that the multilevel theorem allows for the use of other estimators as long as they satisfy some specific conditions.
-This theorem lays the foundation for the algorithms proposed in this paper.
+Therein the author emphasizes that the multilevel theorem allows to use other estimators as long as they satisfy some specific conditions.
+This theorem lays the foundation for the algorithm proposed in this paper.
+A closely related work \cite{Bierig} considers the MLMC estimate for approximating the mean field of a nonlinear PDE, providing a theoretical framework in separable Hilbert spaces.
 Although there is clearly no actual time stepsize in the matrix multiplication context, we can draw an analogy between the term \emph{time stepsize} in numerical analysis for differential equations and the term \emph{the size of the sampled index set} in randomised linear algebra.
-As anticipated for a convergent MLMC scheme, the numerical estimation error shrinks with decreasing time stepsize.
-Similarly, due to the law of large numbers, increasing the size of index samples will decrease the expected squared Frobenius approximation error as shown in Lemma 4 of \cite{Drineas06}.
-Therefore we will say that a random strategy for matrix multiplication with a smaller size of index samples can be seen as analogous to using a ``coarser grid".
+As anticipated in a convergent MLMC scheme, the numerical estimation error shrinks with decreasing time stepsize.
+Similarly, due to the law of large numbers, increasing the size of index samples will decrease the expected squared Frobenius approximation error as shown in Lemma 4 of the seminal work \cite{Drineas06}.
+Therefore we claim that a random strategy for matrix multiplication with fewer index samples is analogous to using a ``coarser grid" in the PDE setting.
 This observation is crucial to our construction of MLMC estimators for matrix multiplication.